Zeitgeist (Levellers album)

 Zeitgeist is the fourth album by the Levellers.
-It was released in 1995 and reached No. 1 in the UK album charts, making it the band's most successful album.
+It was released in August 1995 and reached No. 1 in the UK album charts, making it the band's most successful album.
 Two singles were released from the album – "Hope St.", which reached No. 12 in the UK single charts, and "Fantasy", which reached 16.
 Additionally, a re-recorded version of "Just the One" featuring Joe Strummer was released, reaching No. 12, as well as a live version of "Exodus" from the later Headlights, White Lines, Black Tar Rivers (Best Live) album the next year, which reached No. 24.